Table of Contents_

 Of a simpler, more classic design than many of today’s electric smokers, this flat-top type of smoker is great for cooking barbecue and produces juicy, flavorful meat and fish.
 It’s capable of smoking a half dozen trout or salmon filets in as little as about 40 minutes.
 The relatively compact size and cylindrical shape let it use heat a little more efficiently than most electric smokers.

-You can set the temperature control using its thermostat, and it provides a wide range for different styles of cooking.
+You can set the temperature control using its thermostat, and it provides a wide range of different styles of cooking.
 It doesn’t have a built-in thermometer, however, but it’s possible to add temperature probes on your own.

 We’re sorry, this product is temporarily out of stock